 OTHER GUY: This map will show us to our destination!

 This is an M-rated video game, not Dora the Explorer.
-Actually I take that back, it's demeaning to Dora; at least the characters on that show act like real people and not charismaless Beetlejuices.
+No actually I take that back; at least the characters on Dora act like real people and not charismaless Beetlejuices.
 This is a Sonichu comic with a budget.
 There, that's a better analogy.

-Metaphor, much like Persona 5 (and Sonichu) wasn't made because it had a poignant or personal story to tell, anything intelligent to say or to showcase any fresh, interesting or poignant ideas; instead it's just another soapbox for its writer to bellow about how cool and intelligent and heroic they are and hear it back on command from their imaginary friends.
-And of course anyone who criticizes their creator, their terrible writing or their childish, oversimplified worldview is just another irredeemable hate-fueled scumbag whose name goes into a text file to be targeted for destruction at a future date.
-People like this have never once led by example and never will, they just earnestly believe they're the first to ever come up with such amazing concepts as "equality" and "social justice" and expect their fans do all the hard work to make them a reality while they get rich and famous making shitty derivative art about it once every few years.
-Don't think Hashino's fanboys/enablers will ever practice his preaching either; all they ever do is emulate him and become more reality-detached idea guys who conflate talking about a thing on the internet (or doing it in a video game) with actually doing it.
-They only care about being perceived as good, caring and just people, not about actually doing anything to benefit anyone but themselves.
-They've twisted Persona - once a brilliant and poignant franchise about being true to yourself and finding value in your life, friendships and humanity despite their inherent flaws - into nothing but narcissistic ego-feeding with a topping of delusional grandeur, and the fact that Sega has the gall to charge you $70 for the privilege of sitting through 100+ hours of this smarmy bullshit again is just plain insulting.
-Fuck that; if I want to watch assholes present their self-serving holier-than-thou blather as virtue I can go on Youtube anytime I want and get my fill for free.
+People like Hashino are completely self-serving.
+They have never once led by example and never will.
+They honestly believe they're the very first to come up with all these empty platitudes about race relations and social reform, expecting their fans to do all the thinking and hard work required to make them a reality while they get rich and famous making shitty derivative art about it once every decade.
+Don't think any of his fanboys/enablers will ever practice his preaching either; all they ever do is emulate him and become more reality-detached idea guys who think there's no difference between posturing about a thing on the internet (or in a video game) and actually doing it.
+They only care about being perceived as intelligent, empathetic and just people to collect social currency and followers, not about doing anything that will benefit anyone other than themselves.
+They've corrupted Persona - once a brilliant and poignant franchise about being true to yourself and finding value in your life, relationships and humanity despite their inherent flaws - into a celebration of their own narcissism and delusional grandeur.
+The fact that Sega has the gall to charge you another $70 for this shit is just shameless too, especially when you can log onto any social media platform and get your fill of empty preening for free.

-Oh and you can spare the lame ad hominem argument about how I just hate this game for 'being woke' or whatever; I'm about as left-wing as you can get.
-I've also consumed plenty of media that espouses leftist views and given many of them positive appraisals, because they did so in an intelligent, empathetic and sincere way.
-I just hate when corporate toadies like Hashino oversimplify and exploit the current political climate and coat it in a thin veneer of art so they can score brownie points with idiots who think virtue is measured in arbitrary stat meters and social media Likes.
-Hell, Hashino doesn't even believe in the 'movement' he's hyping up; it's all just part of a grand scheme to build a bigger pre-installed audience for his next game and reap more praise for himself and profits for the rich conservatives that hold Sega stock who, surprise, don't believe in it either.
-Any positive actions or instances of hate-fueled harassment his works inspire are completely incidental to his own self-dealing, and there's about 500,000 times more of one than the other (I'll give you a hint: the good one ain't winning).
-So instead of spending $70 to watch someone masturbate to the sound of his own voice, why not donate some of that money to MSF instead.
-Or buy something made by an indie dev or musician or artist who would kill for a tiny fraction of the revenue this garbage will generate.
-Or hell, even drop a few dollars in someone's GoFundMe with no expectation of anything back.
-Doing one legitimate good deed, no matter how small, makes you a better person than winning by default against your imaginary straw men any day.
-Sure as hell beats giving time and money to some pompous prick just to have him insult your intelligence in return, too.
+Oh and you can spare the lame fallacy about how I just hate this game because it's "woke"; I'm about as left-wing as you can get.
+I've also consumed plenty of media that espouses leftist views and given many of them positive appraisals, because they did so in an intelligent, empathetic and sincere way; you can find many examples on this very website if you actually bother to look instead of just cherry-picking enough out-of-context quotes to whip up a lynch mob on Tumblr.
+I just hate when corporate toadies like Hashino oversimplify the current political climate and coat it in a thin veneer of art so they can score brownie points with idiots who think virtue is measured in arbitrary stat bars and social media Likes, and not in giving a shit about anything beside themselves.
+Hell, Hashino doesn't even believe in the 'movement' he's selling you; it's all just part of his self-serving scheme to build a bigger pre-installed audience for his next game and reap more praise for himself and profits for the rich conservatives that hold Sega stock (who, surprise, don't believe in it either) so he can keep his job an overpaid, overpraised hack.
+Any positive outreach or instances of vicious harassment his works inspire are completely incidental to his own self-dealing, and there's about 500,000 times more of one than the other (I'll give you a hint: the good one ain't winning).
+So instead of spending $70 to live out someone else's vapid superhero fantasy, why not donate some of that money to MSF instead.
+Or buy something made by a talented indie dev or musician or artist who could probably really use even a tiny fraction of the revenue this garbage will generate.
+Or hell, even drop a few dollars in a random person's Ko-Fi with no expectation of anything back.
+Any legitimate act of charity, no matter how small, is infinitely more noble than being superficially virtuous to score brownie points with other do-nothing pretenders...

 Developer: Atlus Studio Zero